escreven/liveimport/comparison/README.md

 Notebook calls common_fn: in notebook
 Notebook constructs Common<class in notebook>
 ```
-In its attempt to rebind symbols in the notebook that are possibly imported
+In its attempt to rebind names in the notebook that are possibly imported
 from `delta`, autoreload overwrote `common_int` and `common_str` in the
 notebook just because they have the same name as variables in `delta`.

 LiveImport doesn't make this mistake because it parses the Python import
 statements for the modules it is to manage, and uses those statements to
-determine which symbols to rebind (and which to leave alone.)
+determine which names to rebind (and which to leave alone.)